PW-2024/AulasP2/docs/sprint02/server-side/index.md

-# Server side

-## What happens when I access a website?
+# What happens when I access a website?

 Whenever you visit a website, your browser sends a request to the server where the website is hosted.
 The server then processes the request and sends back the requested information to your browser.
 This process uses the **HTTP** (Hypertext Transfer Protocol) protocol, which is a set of rules that allows the transfer of files, such as text, images, and videos, on the web.